Balanced circuit: Balance and symmetry

 A balanced circuit will normally show a symmetry of its components about a horizontal line midway between the two conductors (example in figure 3).
 This is different from what is normally meant by a symmetrical circuit, which is a circuit showing symmetry of its components about a vertical line at its midpoint.
 An example of a symmetrical circuit is shown in figure 2.
 Circuits designed for use with balanced lines will often be designed to be both balanced and symmetrical as shown in figure 4.
 The advantages of symmetry are that the same impedance is presented at both ports and that the circuit has the same effect on signals travelling in both directions on the line.

 Balance and symmetry are usually associated with reflected horizontal and vertical physical symmetry respectively as shown in figures 1 to 4.
 However, physical symmetry is not a necessary requirement for these conditions.
 It is only necessary that the electrical impedances are symmetrical.
 It is possible to design circuits that are not physically symmetrical but which have equivalent impedances which are symmetrical.

-Balanced signals and balanced circuits
+Differential signals and balanced circuits

-A balanced signal is one where the voltages on each wire are symmetrical with respect to ground (or some other reference).
+A differential signal is one where the voltages on each wire are symmetrical with respect to ground (or some other reference).
 That is, the signals are inverted with respect to each other.
 A balanced circuit is a circuit where the two sides have identical transmission characteristics in all respects.
-A balanced line is a line in which the two wires will carry balanced currents (that is, equal and opposite currents) when balanced (symmetrical) voltages are applied.
+A balanced line is a line in which the two wires will carry balanced currents (that is, equal and opposite currents) when differential (symmetrical) voltages are applied.
 The condition for balance of lines and circuits will be met, in the case of passive circuitry, if the impedances are balanced.
-The line and circuit remain balanced, and the benefits of common-mode noise rejection continue to apply, whether or not the applied signal is itself balanced (symmetrical), always provided that the generator producing that signal maintains the impedance balance of the line.
+The line and circuit remain balanced, and the benefits of common-mode noise rejection continue to apply, whether or not the applied signal is itself differential (symmetrical), always provided that the generator producing that signal maintains the impedance balance of the line.